-In this article we’ll cover how much to feed a Chihuahua puppy and how often.
+- How much to feed a Chihuahua puppy

 Chihuahua puppies should be fed small, frequent meals.
 The amount of food and the number of Chihuahua feedings per day depend on their age and activity level.